abdullahselek/ASToast/README.md

 To integrate ASToast into your Xcode project using Carthage, specify it in your Cartfile:

 ```
-github "abdullahselek/ASToast" ~> 1.0.8
+github "abdullahselek/ASToast" ~> 1.0.9
 ```

 Run carthage update to build the framework and drag the built ASToast.framework into your Xcode project.

 ## Example Usage

-make a toast with single text with default background color
+make a toast with single text with default background color and custom message color
 ```
 self.view.makeToast(message: "Single text toast",
 					backgroundColor: nil,